by Gordon Saunders

 A Drummer in Red, the first of the ‘Young America’ series, tells this story.
 The second book in the series, The Blood of Patriots and Tyrants, follows our three young men and the young country from 1782 until the inauguration of George Washington, the first president of the United States, on April 30, 1789, and the news of the French Revolution reaching our shores in November of that year.

-The third book, on which I am currently working, tentatively entitled, The Fever Spreads, follows our young men in three directions as they participate in the growth and development of the power, prestige, and physical extent of our country.
-In it we see such disparate elements as the Barbary Wars, the passing of the Bill of Rights, the extension of the western frontier to the Mississippi River, and the duel between Alexander Hamilton and Aaron Burr on July 11, 1804.
+The third book, on which I am currently working, tentatively entitled, Fire as Their Element, follows our young men in three directions as they participate in the growth and development of the power, prestige, and physical extent of our country.
+In it we see such disparate elements as the Barbary Wars, the signing of treaties with Spain, England, and France, the extension of the western frontier to the Mississippi River, and the duel between Alexander Hamilton and Aaron Burr on July 11, 1804.

 As countries go, those twenty-three years do not represent great longevity.
 And considering how old the country is now, I suppose we could still reasonably call it young for quite a few more years after 1804.
-So I imagine there will have to be a few more books in the Young America series, at least getting us to, oh, say Thomas Jefferson, or Andrew Jackson, or maybe Abraham Lincoln – if I live that long.
+But the pieces were in place.
+Soon America would fight another war – called by some the last battle of the Revolutionary War.
+But we’ll be ending here for now.

-I hope you’ll enjoy them and learn from them.
+I hope you’ll enjoy these books and learn from them.
 I’ve certainly learned a lot as I’ve been researching them.
-And the most prominent lesson I’ve learned, I’d have to say, is that very little has changed since those delirious days of revolution, of nation-building, and of inventing ways to keep the republic.
+And the most prominent lesson I’ve learned is that very little has changed since those delirious days of revolution, of nation-building, and of inventing ways to keep the republic.

 Here are a couple of excerpts from A Drummer in Red to give you a feel for it.
 Enjoy!